alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Accidents Are Normal

-The second key idea is that accidents are not just a result of the isolated actions of an individual, but rather result from missing safeguards for when things inevitably go wrong.5
+The second key idea is that accidents are not just a result of the isolated actions of an individual, but rather result from missing safeguards for when things inevitably go wrong

 Therefore, it is more profitable to focus on speeding recovery than preventing accidents.

 ## Change Should Be Gradual

 Change is risky, true, but the correct response is to split up your changes into smaller subcomponents where possible.
-Then you build a steady pipeline of low-risk change out of regular output from product, design, and infrastructure changes.6 This strategy, coupled with automatic testing of smaller changes and reliable rollback of bad changes, leads to approaches to change management like continuous integration (CI) and continuous delivery or deployment (CD).
+Then you build a steady pipeline of low-risk change out of regular output from product, design, and infrastructure changes.
+This strategy, coupled with automatic testing of smaller changes and reliable rollback of bad changes, leads to approaches to change management like continuous integration (CI) and continuous delivery or deployment (CD).

 ## Tooling and Culture Are Interrelated